 Businesses are facing new risks and increasing liabilities related to their Internet presence and use of the Internet.
 A decade ago the focus was on Internet privacy issues, but the spotlight has shifted to Internet liabilities and high-profile lawsuits are commonplace.
 Take Cecilia I. Barnes vs. Yahoo!
-Inc.
+Inc. In that case, a federal appeals court ruled in favor of the plaintiff, finding that the ISP failed to remove offensive material provided by a third party.
+Delta Airlines, eBay, iVillage and Ticketmaster are other prominent defendants in cyber lawsuits.
+Many lesser known organizations also have faced cyber lawsuits, or are vulnerable to one.

 Understanding the risks associated with the Internet is no longer a necessity solely for ISPs, big business or e-commerce sites.
 All organizations must become knowledgeable about their cyber exposures and take steps to implement a sound cyber risk management plan.
 This is especially true now as many Internet liability lawsuits seek class-action status, raising the stakes even higher.